y-l-g/pogo/README.md

 - **Process Management:** Spawns `php-cli` processes using `exec.CommandContext`.
 This ensures that the Go runtime manages the lifecycle of the worker process group, automatically propagating cancellation signals and preventing zombie processes if the host terminates.
 - **Concurrency Model (Semaphore Pattern):** Worker spawning relies on a buffered channel semaphore.
 This ensures atomic acquisition of worker slots, eliminating race conditions during rapid scaling events where multiple goroutines might otherwise over-provision workers.
-- **Deadlock Prevention:** The Supervisor enforces strict read deadlines on worker pipes (`JobTimeout`).
-If a worker stalls, the Supervisor kills the process and releases the semaphore, ensuring the pool recovers automatically.
+- **Deadlock Prevention:** The Supervisor enforces strict read/write deadlines on worker IPC pipes.
+If a worker hangs during a handshake or execution, the Supervisor detects the timeout, forcibly kills the process, and releases the semaphore, ensuring the pool recovers automatically.
+- **Crash Loop Protection:** The system monitors worker uptime.
+If a worker dies instantly after spawning (e.g., config error), the Supervisor enforces a backoff penalty to prevent CPU spin-locking.
 - **Smart Dynamic Scaling:** The Supervisor calculates the **P95 Latency** of task wait times.
 Metric calculation uses a **Snapshot-Sort** strategy that runs outside the critical path, ensuring zero impact on job dispatch throughput.

 ### Layer B: The Registry (`pogo.go`)